-Kiefer Sutherland and the rest of the cast of Fox TCA panel, and while the questions kept coming back to whether or not the show condones torture, they managed to get a few good jokes in.
+Kiefer Sutherland and the rest of the cast of 24 took the stage at this morning's Fox TCA panel, and while the questions kept coming back to whether or not the show condones torture, they managed to get a few good jokes in.
 After this week's four-hour season premiere and last month's TV movie 24: Redemption, are you on board with the new season?
 The show's producers and cast seem hopeful that a little break has made the show and Jack Bauer reinvigorated and ready to excite us.
 Here were some highlights from Kiefer at the press presentation:

 - On Jack this season: "We felt that Jack had great contempt for the Senate investigation because many of the things he was asked to do over the previous six seasons were ordered by the government (president).
 He is certainly questioning many of the things he has been asked to do, either ordered or on his own.
 He is wrestling with his own history and whether or not he is the kind of person who should have been asked to do these sorts of things.
 This inner struggle is something he carries for all 24 episodes."